A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

 Strictly speaking, eq.~(\ref{EQ:TPextsps2}) is identical to \eqref{EQ:TPextspsaux} only in 4 dimensions.
 The unambiguous eq.~(\ref{EQ:TPextsps2}), which no longer contains any explicit $\gamma_5$, will be taken as the definition of $u(p_B,S_B) \otimes \bar{u}(p_A,S_A)$ when it is inserted into eq.~(\ref{EQ:SFLtrace1}) and manipulated in accordance with the D-dimensional algebra.

-Notice that in eq.~\eqref{EQ:TPextspsaux} the auxiliary matrix $\slashed{q}$ and the polarization projection operators were placed inside the on-shell projection operators $\slashed{p}_{ {A/B}} + m$, a point which will be explained and become clear in section~\ref{SEC:unitarity:PSA}.
-We emphasize again that the momentum basis representations of the massive fermions' helicity polarization vectors $S^{\mu}_A$ and $S^{\mu}_B$ will be eventually inserted, whose open Lorentz indices are carried by external momenta that are assumed to be D dimensional.
+Notice that in eq.~\eqref{EQ:TPextspsaux} the auxiliary matrix $\slashed{q}$ and the polarization projection operators were placed inside the on-shell projection operators $\slashed{p}_{I} + m$ $(I=A,B)$, a point which will be explained and become clear in section~\ref{SEC:unitarity:PSA}.
+We emphasize again that the momentum basis representations of the helicity polarization vectors $S^{\mu}_A$ and $S^{\mu}_B$ of massive fermions will be eventually inserted, whose open Lorentz indices are carried by external momenta that are assumed to be D-dimensional.
 Similar rewritings and definitions like eq.~(\ref{EQ:TPextsps2}) can be made also for fermion lines with external $v$-type spinors, whose Landau density matrices are given in eq.~(\ref{EQ:LDMofDSP}).

-In practice, it is very convenient to keep projections associated with each of the four terms in eq.~(\ref{EQ:TPextsps2}) separate from each other, for two reasons.
-First, this organization is in accordance with the power of the Levi-Civita tensor appearing in the terms, which is advantageous especially when Feynman diagram expressions are also split into terms with even and odd products of $\gamma_5$ (arising from axial vertices).
-Second, for a fermion with fixed momentum, its polarization vector, e.g. $S_A$ or $S_B$ in eq.(\ref{EQ:TPextsps2}), changes just by an overall minus sign when its helicity is flipped.
+In practice, it is very convenient to keep projections associated with each of the four terms in eq.~(\ref{EQ:TPextsps2}) separate from each other, at least in the initial stage with unreduced amplitudes, for two reasons.
+First, this organization is in accordance with the power of the Levi-Civita tensor appearing in the terms, which is advantageous especially when the contributing Feynman diagrams are also split into terms with even and odd products of $\gamma_5$ (arising from, e.g.,~axial vertices).
+Second, for a fermion with fixed momentum, its polarization vector, e.g.~$S_A$ or $S_B$ in eq.(\ref{EQ:TPextsps2}), changes just by an overall minus sign when its helicity is flipped.
 Therefore, the expressions of eq.~(\ref{EQ:SFLtrace1}) for the four different helicity configurations can all be obtained by suitably combining the traces in eq.~(\ref{EQ:SFLtrace1}) of the product of $\hat{\mathrm{M}}$ and each of the four terms in eq.~(\ref{EQ:TPextsps2}).
+Using \eqref{EQ:TPextsps2} we need to project these four individual projections separately just once, out of which all four different helicity configurations can be obtained.
 Notice that in general the normalization factor $\mathcal{N}_{AB}$ in eq.~(\ref{EQ:SFLtrace1}) depends on the helicities of the external fermions A and B, as will be explicitly shown in the example given in section~\ref{SEC:examples:eeQQ}.
-Using \eqref{EQ:TPextsps2} we need to compute these four individual projections separately just once, out of which all four different helicity configurations can be obtained.